Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Three-dimensional (3D) trapped ion crystals have been prepared in Penning and rf ion traps since the early days of laser cooling~\cite{Diedrich:1987,Wineland:1987,Gilbert:1988}.
-While 1D and 2D ion crystals have been limited to $\sim500$ ions, 3D crystals can reach sizes greater than $10^5$ ions.
-Large, 3D crystals provide intriguing opportunities for developing new control and characterization techniques as well as challenges.
-In fact, the control and characterization techniques employed with 3D crystals is not as advanced as that developed for 1D and 2D crystals.
+While 1D and 2D ion crystals have been limited to $\sim500$ ions, 3D crystals can reach sizes greater than $10^5$ ions~\cite{Tan:1995}.
+Large, 3D crystals provide intriguing opportunities for developing new control and characterization techniques because the current techniques employed with 3D crystals is not as advanced as that developed for 1D and 2D crystals.
 To date, only Doppler cooling has been applied with 3D crystals.
-We review here the types of 3D crystal configurations that have been prepared in the lab, discuss the importance of finite size effects, and summarize the long wavelength normal modes of 3D crystals.
+We review here the types of 3D crystal configurations that have been prepared in the lab, discuss the importance of finite size effects, and summarize characteristic properties of the vibrational motion.